The primary task of the Div. 35 (Society for the Psychology of Women) Fellows Committee is to process applications for fellow status.

 To apply for initial fellow status via Div.
 35, individuals need to use the APA Fellows Online Application Platform.
 This system allows nominees, endorsers and the Div.
 35 Fellows Committee chair to review and/or submit the required documents online.
 The online system replaces the paper-based process.
 All candidates' documents must be added to the system to be considered by the Fellows Committees.
 Applicants must be current APA members and current Div.
 35 members to access APA’s fellows portal.

 Current fellow path: Members of Div.
 35 who are already APA fellows may apply to become a fellow of Div.
 35. These applicants are known as current fellow applicants.
 Current fellow applications require submission of a curriculum vitae and a letter highlighting the reasons the applicant meets the criteria for fellow status in Div.
-35. Current fellow application materials must be emailed to Silvia Sara Canetto either to her personal or professional address, and they are evaluated only by the Div.
+35. Current fellow application materials must be emailed to both Fellows Committee co-chairs, that is, to both Silvia Sara Canetto and Louise Douce, whose contact information is below.
+Current fellow application materials are evaluated only by the Div.
 35 Fellows Committee.
 The application deadline for current fellows is Feb.
-9, 2018.
+8, 2019.

 Please consider nominating yourself or others for fellow status via Div.
 35.